SquirrelKiev/OrchardSMP/MODLIST.md

 - [MmmMmmMmmMmm](https://modrinth.com/mod/Adega8YN) - Target Dummy that show damage dealt and can be equipped with armor
 - [ModernFix](https://modrinth.com/mod/nmDcB62a) - All-in-one mod that improves performance, reduces memory usage, and fixes many bugs.
 Compatible with all your favorite performance mods!
 - [Mod Menu](https://modrinth.com/mod/mOgUt4GM) - Adds a mod menu to view the list of mods you have installed.
+- [Monsters in the Closet](https://modrinth.com/mod/GMA8jFBD) - Highlights the mobs that are preventing you from sleeping
 - [Moonlight Lib](https://modrinth.com/mod/twkfQtEc) - dynamic data pack and registration, villager activities, custom map marker and a lot more
 - [More Culling](https://modrinth.com/mod/51shyZVL) - A mod that changes how multiple types of culling are handled in order to improve performance
 - [Mouse Wheelie](https://modrinth.com/mod/u5Ic2U1u) - A "small" clientside mod featuring item scrolling, inventory sorting, item refilling and more!
 - [Music Maker Mod](https://modrinth.com/mod/qQpWCN75) - Music Maker Mod adds music sheets, instruments and other devices to the game for creating and playing music.
+- [NetherPortalFix](https://modrinth.com/mod/nPZr02ET) - Ensures correct destinations when travelling back and forth through Nether Portals in Multiplayer.
 - [Not Just Biomes](https://modrinth.com/mod/EIT1cuHa) - A collection of modular enhancements to vanilla biomes and structures!
 - [Open Loader](https://modrinth.com/mod/KwWsINvD) - An open source resource and data loader for Minecraft.
 - [Origins](https://modrinth.com/mod/3BeIrqZR) - Players choose an Origin at the beginning of the game to gain benefits and drawbacks